Medicine Woman (horse)

-Medicine Woman #302 (born 2003) was an American rodeo bucking horse that specialized in saddle bronc riding.
+Medicine Woman #302 (2003-2021) was an American rodeo bucking horse that was specialized in saddle bronc riding.
 She competed in the Professional Rodeo Cowboys Association (PRCA) and was a four-time PRCA Saddle Bronc Horse of the Year.
 She won the award in 2011, 2014, 2015, and 2016.
 She also was the Saddle Bronc Horse of the National Finals Rodeo (NFR) in 2010 and 2015.
-In 2022, she will be posthumously inducted into the ProRodeo Hall of Fame.
+In 2022, she was posthumously inducted into the ProRodeo Hall of Fame.

 Background

 Medicine Woman was born in 2003 and raised on a ranch at Freedom, Oklahoma.
 She was sired by Big Medicine and out of Showtime.
 She was owned by Jerry Nelson of Frontier Rodeo.

 Career

 Medicine Woman qualified for the NFR 12 times.
 She made her first trip to the NFR in 2009 in bareback riding.
 In 2010, they switched her to saddle bronc riding; she remained there for the rest of her bucking career.
 Medicine Woman helped many cowboys earn 90+ point rides.
-She assisted Wade Sundell in becoming a $1 million winner in the American Rodeo in Arlington, Texas, with a 90.75 ride.
+She assisted Wade Sundell in becoming a $1 million winner at the American Rodeo in Arlington, Texas, with a 90.75 ride.

 She and many cowboys made over 90 qualified rides that helped the cowboys win at rodeos all over the United States.
 If you could manage an 8-second ride on her, you usually got a check.
 She helped Wade Sundell win his world championship in 2018.
 He rode her for a score of 92 points.
 At the NFR that year, Sundell drew her again.
 She helped him get the first round-win of his gold buckle season in the 10th round.

-CoBurn Bradshaw drew her, and she took him to a 92 point ride.
+CoBurn Bradshaw drew her, and she took him to a 92-point ride.
 Few horses have helped riders win two rounds where those rides assisted them to win the average and the gold buckle.
 In 2019, Sundell rode her again at the San Antonio Stock Show for a 92-point ride.
 In the summer, she bucked him off at the Dodge City Roundup in Dodge City, Kansas.
 In 2020, Medicine Woman headed to the NFR at Globe Life Field in Arlington, Texas, where she was officially retired.
 The event was held there instead of its usual home at the Thomas & Mack Center in Las Vegas because of the COVID-19 pandemic and Nevada state restrictions on large events.